What is Medicare?

 New immigrants are not provided Medicare Part A benefits.
 If immigrants are permanent residents for 5 years, have continuously resided in the U.S. for that duration, and are 65 years of age or above, they can BUY Medicare coverage from the U.S. Government.

 Part B and Part D have to be purchased by everyone - even those who are U.S. citizens, born in the U.S., or have worked in the U.S. all their life.
 (Again, the eligibility to buy this depends on the same criteria as in Part A.)

 In short, new immigrants can't get Medicare benefits.

-Please look at the FAQ about new immigrants medical insurance plans to understand the healthcare situation in the U.S.
+Please look at the FAQ article about New Immigrants Medical Insurance below to understand the healthcare situation in the U.S.

 Part D: Cost depends upon the plan you choose and your income

-A: We can't really comment on exactly on what date they would be eligible to enroll into different parts of Medicare.
-However, until their Medicare coverage starts, they can keep the plans such as Inbound Immigrant insurance.
+We can't really comment on exactly what date they would be eligible to enroll into different parts of Medicare.
+However, until their Medicare coverage starts, they can keep insurance plans such as International Major Medical or The Bridge Plan.